Baked Apple Cider Doughnuts

 Instructions

-- Add apple cider to a saucepan over medium-high heat and bring to a boil.
+- Reduce apple cider: Add apple cider to a small saucepan over medium-high heat and bring to a boil.
 Reduce heat and simmer until reduced to 1/2 cup (about 10 minutes).
 Remove from heat and let cool to room temperature.

-- Set rack with cooled doughnuts over a piece of waxed paper.
+- Coat in cinnamon sugar: Set rack with cooled doughnuts over a piece of waxed paper.
 Heat butter in a microwave-safe bowl until melted.
 Combine sugar and cinnamon in a shallow bowl.
 Dip doughnut tops lightly in melted butter, and dunk in cinnamon sugar; repeat with other side.
 If you have extra cinnamon sugar, dunk tops again.

 - Doughnuts taste best the first day – store leftover doughnuts at room temperature and warm briefly before serving or wrap well and freeze up to 2 months.